MeeFoundation/docs/src/Roadmap.md

 A Javascript SDK to enable developers to add a Connect-with-Mee login support to their websites.
 This SDK also supports standard OpenID SIOP.

-### demo.mee.foundation
+### Test website

-This is a demo/test [website](https://demo.mee.foundation) that:
+[demo.mee.foundation](https://demo.mee.foundation) is a test site that:

 - Supports Connect-with-Mee login
 - Supports all OpenID Connect [standard claims](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims)
 - Supports required/optional attributes

-### NYTimes iOS test app
+### Test iOS app

-This is a fake New York times test iOS app available through TestFlight.
+This app is a fake New York times test app available through TestFlight.
+Please send a TestFlight invitation at contact at mee.foundation.

 ### Identity agent